![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 But I held back on displaying any nitrous-aided acceleration on the trip home.

-If not for having fellow convoy members, I'd have stayed at around 100 mph most of the way, because that was my habit for this particular stretch, which I'd traveled so many times while attending Tech.
+If not for being in a convoy here, I'd have stayed at around 100 mph most of the way, because that was how I usually ran this particular stretch alone, which I'd traveled so many times while attending Tech.

-But all of us hometown boys being poor, we were in the habit of staying in touch with one another and nearby in case one of us had car trouble.
+But all of us hometown boys being poor, we were in the habit of staying in touch with one another and nearby when traveling as a group, in case one of us had car trouble.

-Will's 302 was a decent little motor, but it would have been cruel of me to try pushing Will to run 100 mph all the way home.
-So we tooled along at around 70 most of the way.
+Will's 302 was a decent little motor, but it would have been cruel of me to try pushing Will to run 100 mph all the way home (plus, Will's brakes and suspension and mindset weren't suited to such antics either, compared to me and my car).
+So Will and I tooled along at around 70 on average.

 Jason would turn out to have an opinion of our hometown similar to that he seemed to hold for Shadowfast: shoddy, run-down, poor pitiful country bumpkin American.
 And he was absolutely appalled at the available selection of restaurants.